PowerDNS/pdns/docs/markdown/recursor/settings.md

 commas instead of semicolons.
 For the rest everything is identical.

 ### Response Policy Zone (RPZ)
-Response Policy Zone is an open standard developed by ISC, the authors of the BIND nameserver, to modify DNS responses based on a policy loaded via a zonefile.
+Response Policy Zone is an open standard developed by Paul Vixie (ISC and Farsight) and Vernon Schryver (Rhyolite), to modify DNS responses based on a policy loaded via a zonefile.

 Frequently, Response Policy Zones get to be very large and change quickly, so it is customary to update them over IXFR.